Know Your Rights Attorney in Indianapolis, Indiana

 South Bend Criminal Defense Attorneys

-During the 20 years that we have been handling criminal defense cases, we at Wruble Law LLC have observed that many of our clients were not fully aware of the extent of their constitutional rights at the time of their arrest.
+During the 20 years that Wruble Law LLC has been handling criminal defense cases, they have observed that many of their clients were not fully aware of the extent of their constitutional rights at the time of their arrest.
 If you are currently under investigation for a criminal offense, please remember that law enforcement officers are not your friend.
 If you decide to speak with them, they will try to pry information out of you that may be incriminating.
 Their goal is to get as much of the story as possible to make a report so that charges can be filed against you.
 It is not their job to prove your innocence.